dongmeili-max/C2T2-EDA/README.md

 # C2T2-EDA

-A copy of my .ipynb file
+1. A copy of my .ipynb file

-Lessons learned report (pdf)
+2. Lessons learned report (pdf)

-dats table (pdf)The datasets:
+3. The datasets:
-  1. for EDA (creditEDA)
+  1. for EDA (creditEDA.csv)
-  2. for model buliding (creditML)
+  2. for model buliding (creditML.csv)
+4. the data table for creditML.csv